A Venice water taxi is a type of private boat used for transportation on the city's waterways.

 Just like land taxis, they will take you straight to where you want to go but will charge considerably more for the convenience.

-"If you are celebrating an anniversary, honeymoon or any other special occasion, a Venice water taxi is the best way to create the "wow" effect as you approach this beautiful city..."
+However, if you know this is your once in a lifetime visit to Venice, a water taxi is the best way to create the "wow" effect as you approach Venice.

 Having a ride in a Venice water taxi is like hiring your own private limo – you can’t get more personalized service than this when it comes to getting around Venice.

-Also, if you are cruising with a bigger group of friends or family, it is definitely worth considering as it might save you a lot of hassle and a lot of time, especially if you’re, for some reason, determined to see one of the Venice lagoon islands first (eg Murano).
+Also, if you are cruising with a bigger group of friends or family, it is definitely worth considering as it might save you a lot of hassle and a lot of time, especially if you’re determined to see one of the Venice lagoon islands first (Murano and Burano).